pvsr/qbpm/README.md

 file for use with `nix-env`.

 For all other systems the best option is probably [uv](https://docs.astral.sh/uv/guides/tools/).
-Using uv you can use qbpm without installing by running `uv tool run --with git+https://github.com/pvsr/qbpm qbpm`, and install it with `uv tool install --with git+https://github.com/pvsr/qbpm qbpm`.
+Using uv you can run qbpm without installing with the command `uv tool run --with git+https://github.com/pvsr/qbpm qbpm`, or install to `~/.local/bin` with `uv tool install --with git+https://github.com/pvsr/qbpm qbpm`.

-On Linux you can copy `contrib/qbpm.desktop` to `~/.local/share/applications` to create a qbpm desktop application that runs `qbpm choose`.
+On Linux you can copy  [`contrib/qbpm.desktop`](https://raw.githubusercontent.com/pvsr/qbpm/main/contrib/qbpm.desktop) to `~/.local/share/applications` to create a qbpm desktop application that runs `qbpm choose`.

 ### MacOS